How to choose an international school in Singapore for young students?

 United World College of South East Asia (UWCSEA)

 The school adopts a Northern Hemisphere academic year, starting in August and ending in June of the following year.
-Each academic year is divided into three semesters as follows:
+Each academic year is divided into three terms as follows:

 3